FIBULA ANATOMY

 • Lies between the anterior and posterior borders

-• Provides attachment points for muscles involved in foot and ankle movements
+• Provides attachment points for muscles involved in your foot and ankle movements

 Anterior Border